Descanonge/tomate/docs/source/log.rst

 All 'tomate' related logs can be limited to a certain level by using :func:`set_logging_level`.
 Again, it is always advised to look at 'INFO' outputs to check against potential errors.
+Especially when loading data.

 Advanced configuration